Deepak9912/django-travel-blog/README.md

 - As a website user I can:
 1. Navigate the site and easily view the desired content.
 2. View a list of travel blogs and read them.
+3. View the number of likes on post.
-3. Click on a blog to read the article on that blog.
+4. Click on a blog to read the article on that blog.
-4. Register for an account to avail of the services offered to members.
+5. Register for an account to avail of the services offered to members.
-5. View comments on blogs so that I can read other users’ opinions.
+6. View comments on blogs so that I can read other users’ opinions.

 - As logged in website user, I can:
 1. Comment on blogs and give my opinion about the posts.